fullstack-development/developers-roadmap/frontend/middle-1/solid.md

 * What is The Stable Abstractions Principle and how is it related with the SDP?
 * Why Instability and Abstraction metrics should be balanced?
 * What is the Main Sequence where the sum of Instability and Abstraction is 1?
-* Why interfaces of low-level modules cannot be declared in the same module with implementation?
 * Can the DIP be useful also for project written in FP style?